Stratio/stratio-connector-cassandra/README.md

 ## Requirements ##

-Install [Stratio Cassandra] (https://github.com/Stratio/stratio-cassandra) and run it.
+[Stratio Cassandra](https://github.com/Stratio/stratio-cassandra) must be installed and started.
+[Crossdata] (https://github.com/Stratio/crossdata) is needed to interact with this connector.

 ## Compiling Stratio Connector Cassandra ##